anmaxwell/anmaxwell/README.md

 ### Hi there 👋

 - 👋  Hi, I’m @anmaxwell!
+- Passionate about learning and playing with data.
-- 🔭  I’m currently working with Reinforcement Learning and have enjoyed learning about the advancements from Qlearning to A3C.
+- 🔭  I worked with Reinforcement Learning as part of my Masters degree and enjoyed learning about the advancements from Qlearning to A3C.
--  I have previously created some NLP projects and have had great fun playing with BERT, GPT2 and Google USE.
+-  I have also previously created some NLP projects and have had great fun playing with BERT, GPT2 and Google USE.
-- 🌱  I’m currently learning Python, Machine Learning and Data Science.
+- 🌱  I’m continuing to learn Python, Machine Learning and Data Science and getting exposure with Vertex.